yoasyo25/ruby-submissions/1611-b/4module/quantified_self/katy_casey.md

 ### Project Management

 - 4: Team is using a project management tool and updating their progress daily.
 Team is approving each other's  work.
 Team is documenting conversations and conclusions on relevant cards.
-- 3: Team is using a project management tool to keep their project organized.
+- **3: Team is using a project management tool to keep their project organized.**
-- **2: Team is using a project management tool but didn't update the progress frequently.
-Many cards have no changes made to them**
+- 2: Team is using a project management tool but didn't update the progress frequently.
+Many cards have no changes made to them
 - 1: Team failed to use a project management tool to track its progress.

-_I don't see much action on your Pivotal Tracker.
-I'm wondering if you used another project management tool to help you stay organized.
-If so, please let me know._
+_You used PT to track your progress and estimate stories._